-SM Investments Corporation Name of Related Party Balanc ₽5,526,604,316 Balance at beginning of period Balance - ance at end of period
+- - ₽5,526,604,316 SM Investments Corporation Balance at end of period Balance at beginning of period Name of Related Party

 Notes:

 Holdings Corporation and Alakor Corporation for working capital requirements.
 Carmen Copper Corporation fully paid the loan from SM Investments Corporation in 2022 and the loans from Anglo Philippine Holdings Corporation and Alakor Corporation in 2021.
 On March 21, 2017, Carmen Copper Corporation, a subsidiary of the Parent Company availed of loans from SM Investments Corporation, Anglo Philippine